DIDSR/sfrc/README.rst

 - **Inputs**: Restored medical images from Deep learning- or Iterative regularization-based methods and their reference counterparts from the standard-of-care methods (such as FBP), and hallucination threshold.
+For a given patch obtained from a novel restoration method, the sFRC curve corresponding to the patch is used to indicate fake vs non-fake about the patch based on whether the curve drops below a pre-set hallucination threshold.
+Specifically, a pre-set hallucination threshold (either based on a user’s or an imaging theory-based clinical criteria/image quality criteria on what merits to be a proper reconstruction) is repeatedly and automatically applied across the testing images to identify fake patches.

 .. raw:: html